 Future of WebRTC

 WebRTC is an open-source platform that can be used and made available to everyone for free use.
 A lot has changed after the hit of the pandemic.
-There have been more digital curiosity within people generating innovation.
+There have been more digital curiosity among people generating innovation.

 Real-time communication has made work easier.
 Though the term and setting up is difficult and exhaustive to understand, the future seems optimistic.
 Several new launches in webRTC have taken place which will certainly make its identity sustainable for the future too.